Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 prerun script starts.
 Which is good because otherwise the Windows node would still be sending build products to the "central folder" on the central node, and the prerun script would fail to delete this folder.

+**From a personal administrator account** configure the task as follow:

 - Open Task Scheduler